jimhigson/oboe.js/writing/main/5_Implementation.md

 dependency graph finding a working order on paper wasn't a daunting task.
 Combined with a Grunt analogue to the unix `cat` command I quickly had a working build process and a distributable library requiring no run-time dependency management to be loaded.
-I adjusted each Javascript file so that if it is loaded directly it places its API in the global namespace, but post-concatenation the source is wrapped in a surrounding function, thereby hiding non-exposed values from outside the library.

 For future consideration there is Browserify.
-This library reverses the 'browser first' Javascript mindset by viewing Node as the primary target for Javascript and adapting the browser to match.
-Browserify converts applications written for Node into a single file efficiently packaged for delivery to a web browser.
-Significantly, other than Adaptors presenting the browser APIs as if they were the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
-Browserify's http adaptor[^1] is capable of using XHRs as a streaming source when run on supported browsers.
+This library reverses the 'browser first' Javascript mindset by viewing Node as the primary target for Javascript development and adapting the browser environment to match.
+Browserify converts applications written for Node into a single file packaged for delivery to a web browser.
+Significantly, other than Adaptors wrapping the browser APIs and presenting their features as if they were the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
+Additionally, the http adaptor[^1] is capable of using XHRs as a streaming source when used with supporting browsers.

 After combining into a single file, Javascript source can made significantly smaller by removing comments and reducing names